linroger/Finance-Notes-and-Marginalia/Financial Engineering/Principles of Financial Engineering/Chapter 13 Some Applications of the Fundamental Theorem.md

 LIBOR rates and present value of future payoffs.

-The third equation represents the [[Arbitrage Pricing of Derivatives|pricing]] function for the bond that matures at time $t=3$ .
+The third equation represents the [pricing](../../Financial%20Markets/Fixed%20Income%20Securities%20Tools%20for%20Today's%20Markets/Chapter%207/Arbitrage%20Pricing%20of%20Derivatives.md) function for the bond that matures at time $t=3$ .
 It is interesting to see what it does.
 According to the tree used here, there are four possible paths the LIBOR rate can take during $t=0$ , 1, 2.
 These are
 $$
 \begin{array}{r l}&{\{L_{0},L_{1}^{u},L_{2}^{u u}\}}\\ &{\{L_{0},L_{1}^{u},L_{2}^{u d}\}}\\ &{\{L_{0},L_{1}^{d},L_{2}^{d u}\}}\\ &{\{L_{0},L_{1}^{d},L_{2}^{d d}\}}\end{array}
 $$